xingchenzhang/xingchenzhang.github.io/_pages/about.md

 News
 ----

 [03/2026] Our special issue proposal **Multimodal Representation Learning Based on Vision Foundation Models** has been accepted by **Pattern Recognition**.
-We will release the CFP shortly.
+Open for Submission: from 15-Apr-2026 to 31-Mar-2027.
+More details can be found [here](https://www.sciencedirect.com/special-issue/332578/multimodal-representation-learning-based-on-vision-foundation-models).

 [03/2026] Our special issue proposal **Embodied Intelligence: Bringing Disciplines Through System Integration** has been accepted by **Virtual Reality & Intelligent Hardware**.
 The submission deadline is 31 December 2026.